Everyone Is Harboring Guilt in ‘Grantchester’ Episode 4 (RECAP)

 Mrs. C has a point, and two-thirds of the way through Season 5 of Grantchester, viewers can be forgiven for wondering whether the writers of this 1950s-set British mystery series want us to be happy.
 These installments have certainly shown that the ’50s weren’t as blissful a time as nostalgia would have us believe, but I hope the dark days will give way to some joy, or at least peace, for vicar Will Davenport (Tom Brittney) and the folks of Grantchester in the remaining two episodes.
 They’ve definitely earned it.

 Right now, though, everyone is harboring guilt for one reason or another.
-When Geordie (Robson Green) and Will spot a naked man running through town, the police detective wants to arrest him, but Will convinces him let it ago, convinced it’s just a student having a bit of fun.
+When Geordie (Robson Green) and Will spot a naked man running through town, the police detective wants to arrest him, but Will convinces him to let it go, convinced it’s just a student having a bit of fun.
 Later, however, when the young man is found dead, Will wishes he’d kept his mouth shut.

 It turns out that the student, Chris Hartley (Jack Barton), was involved in an LSD study at Cambridge that a chipper Professor Adler (Simon Kunz) was running.
 Geordie and Will also learn that Chris and some of the professor’s other students had a plan to try LSD on their own.
-Since dead man was storing a vial in his room, and it’s now missing, the police conclude that Chris took it on his own and his death was a tragic accident.
+Since the dead man was storing a vial in his room, and it’s now missing, the police conclude that Chris took it on his own and his death was a tragic accident.

 But not Will.
 Usually Geordie is the one eager to make an arrest, but in this topsy-turvy season, it’s Will who believes Chris was murdered.
 Based on what they’ve learned about the boy, Will doesn’t think he would try LSD on his own, and during a chance encounter with one of Professor Adler’s rivals, Judy Munroe (Stella Gonet), Will opens up about the guilt he feels over not just Chris’ death but also his father’s.
 “We feel guilty about the little things because we can’t face up to the big ones,” she consoles.

 After more conversations with those who knew Chris, Will comes to a conclusion about his death that says more about Will’s daddy issues than it does about the actual case.
-Will believes the young man father’s slipped him an excessive about of LSD because the drug had helped Chris remember that his father killed his mother years ago.
+Will believes the young man father’s slipped him an excessive amout of LSD because the drug had helped Chris remember that his father killed his mother years ago.

 When his theory proves wrong, Will wonders if talking to God is enough for him anymore and considers seeing a therapist.
 But a conversation with Leonard leads to a last-minute realization about Chris’ fate: The reason Judy Munroe was so perceptive about Will’s guilt during their earlier chat is that she was feeling remorseful herself.